1. Scope of Articles

-Peer Review: Drug Discoveries & Therapeutics uses single-blind peer review, which means that reviewers know the names of the authors, but the authors do not know who reviewed their manuscript.
-The external peer review is performed for research articles by at least two reviewers, and sometimes the opinions of more reviewers are sought.
-Manuscripts sent out for peer review are evaluated by independent reviewers.
-Peer reviewers are selected based on their expertise and ability to provide high quality, constructive, and fair reviews.
+Peer Review: Drug Discoveries & Therapeutics operates a single-anonymized review process, which means that reviewers know the names of the authors, but the authors do not know who reviewed their manuscript.
+All articles are evaluated objectively based on academic content.
+External peer review of research articles is performed by at least two reviewers, and sometimes the opinions of more reviewers are sought.
+Peer reviewers are selected based on their expertise and ability to provide quality, constructive, and fair reviews.
 For research manuscripts, the editors may, in addition, seek the opinion of a statistical reviewer.
+Every reviewer is expected to evaluate the manuscript in a timely, transparent, and ethical manner, following the COPE guidelines (https://publicationethics.org/files/cope-ethical-guidelines-peer-reviewers-v2_0.pdf).
+We ask authors for sufficient revisions (with a second round of peer review, when necessary) before a final decision is made.
 Consideration for publication is based on the article’s originality, novelty, and scientific soundness, and the appropriateness of its analysis.

 Suggested Reviewers: A list of up to 3 reviewers who are qualified to assess the scientific merit of the study is welcomed.
 Reviewer information including names, affiliations, addresses, and e-mail should be provided at the same time the manuscript is submitted online.
 Please do not suggest reviewers with known conflicts of interest, including participants or anyone with a stake in the proposed research; anyone from the same institution; former students, advisors, or research collaborators (within the last three years); or close personal contacts.
 Please note that the Editor-in-Chief may accept one or more of the proposed reviewers or may request a review by other qualified persons.